 A while back, I wrote up a short post on my first impressions of Paper Mario: The Origami King.
 It’s been almost two weeks, and I’ve just about wrapped up my playthrough of the game.
 I can say this with confidence: I believe The Origami King is Nintendo’s strongest Switch release this year (so far).
 Though, considering its rather barren lineup (especially if you take out Animal Crossing), that might not be saying much.

 Still, though, I’ve got to hand it to Nintendo.
 They could have rather easily ported Paper Mario: Color Splash to Switch, but instead they built a brand-new Paper Mario game that far, far exceeds its predecessor.
 Please note that this will be a spoiler-free review; we won’t be going in-depth on any specific plot details.
-If you’re still on the fence, hopefully this post can help you make a decision!
+If you’re still on the fence, then hopefully this post helps you make a decision!

-Continue reading Paper Mario: The Origami King – A New Series Standard
+Continue reading Paper Mario: The Origami King – Full Review

 Most gaming sites always start their Paper Mario posts with a riff on the current state of the series… so let’s continue that trend in proper fashion.
 The fact is, Paper Mario changed after the release of Sticker Star on the Nintendo 3DS, which could be seen as a soft reboot of the Paper Mario franchise as a whole.
 We’ll get this out of the way right now: Paper Mario: The Origami King is in no way a “return to form” for the series.
 That being said, I’ve played the game for several hours, and I’m honestly quite impressed with it.
 If you’re on the fence about whether to buy this game… maybe reading some of my opinions will help?
 Or – the most likely scenario – maybe it won’t.
 This will be the first of potentially several posts I write on Paper Mario: The Origami King, so let’s get started!

 Continue reading Paper Mario: The Origami King – First Impressions